 - Walkie Talkies (One in each stocking, or one in a stocking and one with you in another part of the house, saying, “[Kid name], come in!
 Over!”)

 Do grown-ups find full stockings too?
 Sure!
 We may need to be a little more creative, however.
 And I like to think that the kids will experience the joy of watching others find their surprises.

 - Normal day-to-day items and whatever you’ve been meaning to freshen up for yourself or your spouse; gloves, socks, etc. Go ahead and buy those things, just put them aside until Christmas.

 - I like some new makeup in my stocking, as well as nice chocolate, Korean sheet masks, and maybe a LaCroix way down in the toe.
 It’s also the perfect spot for “a tasteful but expensive piece of jewelry,” as my grandmother would say.

-- It’s extremely likely that my husband will discover LOTS of gum, mints, and a craft beer, or another top-shelf liquor selection, if he has made the Nice List.
+- It’s extremely likely that my husband will discover LOTS of gum, mints, and a craft beer in his stocking, or another top-shelf liquor selection, if he has made the Nice List.